TKillerX/GenericGameplayMechanics/Chaos Mechanics/JSB TBEK/Character/ScarletSol.md

 Clone Counter (Quick)
-Start Up: Scarlet Blocks
+Start Up: Stance/Block/Wait/Suprise
 A clone appears and attacks the target.
 0 Clones

 Clone Rush (Heavy)
-Start Up: Scarlet gets into a running stance.
-2 clones Scalet lunges and a clone fires themselves at the target.
+Start Up: Stance/Run/Lunge/Powerful 2 clones
+Scalet lunges and a clone fires themselves at the target.
 +200% Damage.

 Clone Barrage (Charge)
-Start Up: Scarlet gets into a fighting stance.
-2 clones Scarlet summons clones to do a barrage of attacks on the target.
+Start Up: Stance/Block/Fight/Aim 2 clones
+Scarlet summons clones to do a barrage of attacks on the target.
 +200% Damage.